N16htblade/DataScience_PersonalFinances/README.md

 # budget
-Utilizes transaction history data to generate Personal Finance charts, trends in expenses and still to add budgets.
+Utilizes transaction history data to generate Personal Finance charts, trends in YTD income/expenses and comparison to recommended budgets.

 Requirements:
 - transaction history in .csv format (currently only works with RBC data)
-- Excel
+- Excel for output

 How to:
 1. Download transaction history as .csv file from your bank account and add all files to Input folder.